What’s ahead for Chromebooks in 2020?

 Chromebooks and Mobile Guardian

 As the world of Chromebooks expands and matures, we’re proud to be keeping up with what’s happening.
-Mobile Guardian for Schools will have your back on Chromebooks next year and beyond.
+Mobile Guardian’s Learn solution will have your back on Chromebooks next year and beyond.
 Our solution gives you even more control over your devices to make sure your students are safe.
 Here’s to a great 2019 and an even better 2020!